Deep-MI/FastSurfer/FastSurferCNN/README.md

 * --seed: Select random seed (default=1)

-To train the network on a given hdf5-set, change into the *src* directory and run one of the following commands:
+To train the network on a given hdf5-set, change into the *FastSurferCNN* directory and run one of the following commands:

 ### Example Commands Network Training
 ```